soulomoon/arith/arith7 copy/README.md

-# Chapter 6: Expand the target language to have hof
+# Chapter 5: Regain the Linter with typeFamilies

 Intro toy interpreter and linter in haskell